Rerum Novarum

-In May 1891 Pope Leo XIII published an encyclical with the Latin title Rerum Novarum, the first papal document to address the issue of the plight of industrial workers, which was the subject of a conference in May 2021.
+In May 1891 Pope Leo XIII published an encyclical with the Latin title Rerum Novarum, the first papal document to address the issue of the plight of industrial workers.
 The letter was a key stage in the development of Catholic Social Teaching.
-This international conference looked at the theology and historical background of what Pope Leo wrote and its continuing importance.
+An international conference in 2021 looked at the theology and historical background of what Pope Leo wrote and its continuing importance.
 The letter shows the Catholic community beginning to engage with the ‘world of work’, and this tradition has developed so much in the last 130 years; the conference also looked at these changes.

 More information on the conference is available here.